The-Minecraft-Scientist/rust-fabric-example/README.md

 # Rust + Fabric Example

-Need native performance/access in your Minecraft mod?
-Look no further.
+Need native performance/access in your Minecraft mod? <br>
+Or just hate Java? <br>
+This template is for you